 Here is a graphic showing some of Guardian Orb’s features compared to other pet trackers:

-Let me know if you have any questions about the product, and please share this post if it will help a pet owner you know.
+Let me know if you have any questions about the product.

 *Again, thank you for the kind messages about our recent loss of both Ace and Beamer.
 Your notes truly help.